 A communications program may use telephone lines or dedicated cables for the connection or connect wirelessly.

 Most communications programs now include many different communication functions in one interface.
 You may also see communication features built into other kinds of programs, such as a quick way to email the document you are working on or to upload the document to tech support or to cloud storage.

 [Email is such an important communications program that it has its own page in these lessons.]

-A communications program includes one or more of the following actions:
+A communications program or service includes one or more of the following:

 An FTP program manages the moving of files between computers.
 When you download a file over the Internet, you are using an FTP program.
 Some programs like word processors and HTML editors include this ability to upload files to web sites so that you do not have to use another program.